siennameow/midnight-cat-cafe/README.md

 to serve as the back end.
 They are on `localhost:3000` and `localhost:3001` respectively.

+## Usage

+The app itself acts like a website for a small store-front cafe.
+There tabs for the menu, purchasing merchandise, events, and making an account to sign up for said events.

+The Menu is simply a display of drinks and food items a cafe might sell, with prices that are semi-reasonable.
+They also have images that can be dismissed by clicking/tapping on the red X in the upper left hand corner.

+The shopping/merch tab has ficitonal cat products to buy as well.
+Unlike the menu we've put in a fake "buy now" interface that uses [stripe](https://stripe.com/) as a payment system, but it doesn't actually do anything with the information.

+The events are events linked to the cafe.
+They are held inside the database and hold a list of users as the people who will frequent the event.

 ## Links

 [Deployed Link](https://midnight-cat-cafe.herokuapp.com/)

 [Github Repo for Midnight Cat Cafe](https://github.com/jvbridge/midnight-cat-cafe)